flavianaezer/great-APIs/README.md

 great-APIs
 ==========

+This is an old reepository that I don't use anymore.
+Therefore archiving it.
 This repository is a placeholder for everything that takes to build great APIs.
 By everything I mean everything.
 I envision it to have varied content as it progresses through time - code, presentations, etc.

 version 1.0